VirtualPlantLab/SkyDomes.jl/README.md

 ### Light sources for ray tracing

-Once the direct and diffuse solar radiation in the relevant wavebands and units have been calculated, the function `sky` can be used to generate the light sources required by VPL to simulate the light distribution in a 3D scene.
+Once the direct and diffuse solar radiation in the relevant wavebands and units have been calculated, the function `SkyDomes` can be used to generate the light sources required by VPL to simulate the light distribution in a 3D scene.
 For example, a simple horizontal tile (representing soil) in VPL may be created as
 follows: